CLoaKY233/MIST/config_docs/configuration_guide.md

 1. Already initialized with Git
 2. Accessible and writable by the MIST process
-3. Specified with a full path (relative or absolute)
+3. Specified with a complete path to the repository.
+This can be an absolute path (e.g., `C:/Users/name/project` or `/home/user/project`) or a path relative to the MIST server's current working directory.

 Example Git repository path:
 ```